 Hookworms are parasites named for the hook-like mouth parts they use to attach to the intestinal wall.
 They are only about 1/8-inch long and so small in diameter that they are almost invisible to the naked eye.
 Despite their small size, they suck large amounts of blood from tiny vessels in the intestinal wall.

 A large number of hookworms can cause anemia.
 This problem is most common in puppies, but it will occasionally occur in adult dogs.

 How did my dog get hookworms?

 A dog may become infected when he/she swallows hookworm larvae, or immature worms.
 The larvae may also penetrate the skin and migrate to the intestine to mature and complete the life cycle.
 If a pregnant dog has hookworms, the pregnancy may reactivate larvae.
-These larvae will enter the female's circulation and pass to the puppies through the placental blood flow.
-Finally, puppies may become infected through the mother's milk.
+These larvae will enter the female's circulation and pass to the puppies through the mother's milk.
 This is considered to be an important route of infection for young dogs.

 What kinds of problems do hookworms cause for my dog?

 The most significant problems appear related to intestinal distress and anemia.

 Blood loss results from the parasites sucking blood from intestinal capillaries.
 The presence of pale gums, diarrhea or weakness might suggest the need to specifically determine the dog's red blood cell count.

 Some dogs experience significant weight loss, bloody diarrhea or failure to grow properly with hookworm infection.